 An Indiana promissory note is a legal document in which a loan recipient promises to pay back the borrowed amount to the moneylender.
 Unlike an “IOU,” a promissory note contains specific terms for loan repayment, such as an installment schedule, rate of interest, late fees, collateral (called “security”), and the date by which the principal amount must be paid in full.

-A promissory note may designate a co-signer, which is an individual who becomes responsible for the note obligations if the borrower fails to make payments.
+A promissory note may designate a co-signer, who is an individual that is responsible for the note obligations if the borrower fails to make payments.
 Co-signing provides assurance to the lender that the loan will be repaid and is often required for borrowers with low income or poor credit.

 - Interest & Usury Laws: Title 24, Art.
 4.5, Ch.
 3